ProCodeCraftsman/Vibecode_Monemymanager_personal_finance_app/README.md

 * **Version Control:** Git/GitHub for CI/CD readiness.
 * **Documentation:** Driven by a comprehensive PRD (Product Requirement Document).

-## 📈 Why This Matters for Recruiters
-This repo demonstrates my ability to:
-1.  **Bridge the Gap:** Translate high-level business requirements into technical implementation.
-2.  **AI Orchestration:** Master the latest AI coding workflows to deliver results faster than traditional methods.
-3.  **Operations Mindset:** Applying ERP-level organizational logic to consumer-facing applications.

 ---
 *Created by [Your Name] - Product Manager & ERP Lead.*